 Katayoun was an opinion piece author for Shades of Noir on the topics of social justice, race, gender identity and intersectional feminism, between 2016-2018 .
 They have also contributed to publications such as gal-dem, Bustle, Huffington post, etc.

 They were an elected welfare officer and trustee board member for Arts Student's Union between 2017-2019, where they led various campaigns around consent culture, sex workers rights and trans rights.

-Katayoun's visual art work focuses on physicality.
-They use their own body as the subject to discuss, poke fun, and disturb, through using digital mediums such as gifs, video and polaroid photography.
-They have exhibited their work nationally and held their first solo show in Academy of Fine Art-Prague (Winter 2018).
+In their practice, Katayoun often uses their own body as the subject to discuss, poke fun, and disturb, primarily through performance art as well as using digital mediums such as gifs, video and polaroid photography.
+They held their first solo show in Academy of Fine Art-Prague (Winter 2018).